 Last Updated on

-Is it possible to do a road trip down the Baja Peninsula on a budget?
+Is it possible to do a Baja California road trip on a budget?
 Our response to that is an unequivocal yes.
-Not only have we hitchhiked the Baja Peninsula, we have also driven the length of it (down and back) on two separate occasions.
-Our experiences have armed us with all of the information you need for a Baja California road trip on a budget.
+Not only have we hitchhiked the Baja Peninsula, we’ve also driven the length of it (down and back) on two separate occasions.
+Our experiences have armed us with all of the information you need for a road trip in Baja California on a budget.

-All rates are reflective of July 2018 when the exchange rate was 1 USD = 20 MXN.
+All rates are reflective as of July 2018 with an exchange rate of 1 USD to 20 MXN.

 Baja California Road Trip Budget Breakdown

-This piece will focus on all aspects of your road trip on both Transpeninsular Highway 1 and Highway 5, if you are Baja bound.
+This article focuses on every aspect of your Baja California road trip on both the Transpeninsular Highway 1 and Highway 5.
 You’ll find advice on vehicle maintenance, tolls, driving conditions, accommodation options, cheap eats and frugal ways to while away your time.
-We’ll also include the odd treat that you can splash out on and insider tips you may be unaware of.
+We’ll also include the odd treat to splash out on and some useful insider tips you may be unaware of.

 Baja California Road Trip Tips